-51. Switch auctions are designed to allow the exchange of one gilt for another.
-This process involves the cancellation of the relevant amount of the source gilt and the creation of an extra corresponding amount of the destination gilt.
-Switch auctions may be employed for various purposes - for example, to maintain a supply of current benchmark gilts in a low financing environment.
+51. Switch auctions are designed to allow the exchange of one or more gilt for (an)other(s).
+This process is likely to involve the cancellation of the relevant amount of the source gilt(s) and the creation of an extra corresponding amount of the destination gilt(s).
+Switch auctions may be employed for various purposes - for example, to maintain a supply of current benchmark gilts in a low financing environment or for redemption management purposes.

-52. A reverse auction is designed to allow the DMO to buy-in rather than sell gilts.
-Under this operation the DMO will make an offer to buy back pre-announced amounts of one or more gilts which are then subsequently cancelled.
-This type of operation has also been used, for example, at times of low financing requirements.
+52. A reverse auction is designed to allow the DMO to buy in, rather than sell, gilts.
+Under this operation the DMO will make an offer to buy back pre-announced amounts of one or more gilts, which are then subsequently cancelled.
+This type of operation may be used, for example, at times of low financing requirements or for redemption management purposes.